Theory

 and the opposite case, when B = -A:

-In EON, we report two different Electrostatic Tanimoto(ET) measures, based on the outer dielectric used in the PB calculation.
-ET_pb uses an outer dielectric of 80, while ET_coul uses a value of 2.0.
+In EON in the potential mode, we report electrostatic potential similarity based on the outer dielectric used in the PB calculation.
+We use an outer dielectric of 80.
 The rationale for using a PB electrostatic field is that the external potential is dampened by orientation of the aqueous solvent.
 It is a common observation that proteins essentially act to reproduce the aqueous desolvation of well-bound ligands.
 As a result a PB electrostatic field is more likely to correctly capture the essential elements of binding than that from the Coulombic field.
-However, this would still seem to be a point to be proven.
-As such we provide both Tanimotos.
-They typically track each other very closely.

-For hit list ranking, we also report a score (ET_combo) that is the sum of the Shape Tanimoto (ST) and the PB Electrostatic Tanimoto (ET_pb).
+For hit list ranking, we report a score (Shape + Potential Tanimoto Combo) that is the sum of the Shape Tanimoto (ST) and the PB Electrostatic Potential Tanimoto.